skirmess/soul-pouch/SoulPouch/readme.txt

 *** Changelog

+Version 12
+ * The class needs no longer be localized.

 version 11
  * Use GetItemInfo() to check if the bag is a soul pouch.
 Therefore we don't have to maintain a list of all soul pouches in this add-on.